blessedarethewicked/sudokubyblessing/Readme.txt

 i would also like to see if there is anything that i can do about the image at the bottom of my screen not showing up.

+things to keep im mind
+when running this code in windows you need to change the URL in the base.html so that it says static//main.css not static/main.css

 below is all the commands that i run in the terminal to get the final result.
 #################################################################
 my plan